mjmiyama/qubomiscs/README.md

-# dwave-miscs
+# qubomiscs
-Useful miscellaneous code snippets for using the D-Wave System.
+Useful tools for solving QUBO by using D-Wave System QPU, OpenJij and any other tools.